-Within the Residential zone, units other than single-family homes on three thousand (3,000)-square foot lots, shall have one (1) guest/visitor parking space per three (3) dwelling units provided as follows: one (1) guest/visitor space for six (6) dwelling units shall be provided off-street in a garage or in a parking lot or an on-site designated parking area, and another one (1) guest/visitor space for six (6) dwelling units shall be provided either off-street, or by utilizing public or private on-street parking, or a combination of off-street and public or private on-street parking is utilized to meet a portion of the required guest/visitor parking spaces.
-Single-family homes on three thousand (3,000)-square foot lots (0) dwelling units shall be provided either off-street, or by utilizing public or private on-street parking, or a combination of off-street and public or private on-street parking.
-Notwithstanding the foregoing, if public on-street parking is utilized to meet a portion of the required guest/visitor parking, at no point shall the total number of public street parking spaces used to meet the requirements exceed fifty percent (50%) of the total number of the navailable public street spaces.
-Single-family homes on three thousand (3,000)-square foot lots (or greater) shall have one (1) guest/visitor space per dwelling unit provided off-street in a designated parking area.
+Within the Residential zone, units other than single-family homes on three thousand (3,000)-square foot lots, shall have one (1) guest/visitor space for six (6) dwelling units shall be provided as follows: one (1) guest/visitor space for six (6) dwelling units shall be provided off-street in a garage or in a parking to an on-site designated parking area, and another one (1) guest/visitor space for six (6) dwelling units shall be provided either off-street, or by utilizing public or private on-street parking, or a combination of off-street and public or private on-street parking.
+Notwithstanding the foregoing, if public on-street parking is utilized to meet a portion of the required guest/visitor parking, at no point shall the total number of public street spaces.
+Single-family homes on three thousand (3,000)-square foot lots (or greater) shall have one (1) guest/visitor space per dwelling unit provided off-street in a designated street and public or p of the required guest/ exceed fifty percent ((3,000)-square foot lo parking area.
 To serve the Sports and Entertainment zone, no less than nine thousand (9,000) spaces located throughout the Hollywood Park Specific Plan area shall be made available for uses within the Sports and Entertainment zone.
 The 9,000 spaces may either be dedicated to Sports and Entertainment zone uses or demonstrated to be available through a shared parking study that examines parking supply within the Mixed-Use and Civic zones.
 Any shared parking study shall be approved provided that it is prepared by a qualified traffic engineer and that is employs the objective methodologies set forth at Section 2.11.3 of this Specific Plan.
 Valet parking also may be used as a means to meet required parking spaces for Sports and Entertainment zone uses, regardless of where on the site the parking is located.

-With respect to the Casino Property (as defined in the Amended Development Agreement), the applicant may elect not to submit a shared parking study to determine required parking, and instead may treat the casino as a stand-alone use, in which case parking shall be provided in accordance with IMC Section 12-47.

-Surface parking areas within the Hollywood Park Specific Plan area that are interim in nature shall meet the following standards:
+submit a of to su Agreement), the applicant may elect not casino as a stand-alone use, in which ca Development A spect to the Casino Property (as defined in the Amended parking study to determine required parking, and instead a provided in accordance with IMC Section 12-47. respect tred parkin shared p With standards parking areas within the Hollywood Park Specific Plan area that are interim in nature shall meet the following Surface

-concrete concrete, asphalt, as such constructed with paving materials be surfaces devoted to vehicular traffic can be decomposed granite, grass, or grass pavers.
-Parking lot s rers, gravel, d (1) pav ed and subsequently marked, but are not are but relocated learly Ū nursery boxes, so that they can easily be rases.
-Temporary tree planting areas will be such as planters or nurs ure development phases.
-(2) Trees can be planted in containers, suc planted in areas that correspond with future required to have raised concrete curbs.

-allow maximum flexibility for event parking requirements, not all parking spaces need to be striped, provided, however, that parking spaces will be clearly marked as required by applicable law.)
-To allow I ADA parkir all /
+- concrete, asphalt, S S such materials paving with constructed g surfaces devoted to vehicular traffic can be decomposed granite, grass, or grass pavers (1) Parking lot s pavers, gravel, d - subsequently id, but are not ed and sul marked, l relocated a easily be re can planting so that they nursery boxes, ch as planters or nurs development phases. such as (2) Trees can be planted in containers, sur planted in areas that correspond with future required to have raised concrete curbs. - however, that striped, provided, to be To allow maximum flexibility for event parking requirements, not all parking spaces need ADA parking spaces will be clearly marked as required by applicable law. @ =